 Special Mention: Joël Robuchon – 31 Michelin stars

 Joël Robuchon, widely known as the ‘Chef of the Century,’ passed away on 6 August 2018.
 At the time he was decorated with 28 stars, more than any other chef in the world.
 This French chef is known as the pioneer of the post-nouvelle cuisine era, and his relentless perfectionism has translated into a more authentic, timeless French cuisine.

 Owner of 12 restaurants across the globe, Robuchon is also the former mentor of another talented chef on this list—Gordon Ramsay.
 Like his famous mentee, he’s known for having a hot temper.
 Both chefs have acknowledged tension between them after Robuchon hurled a plate at Ramsay and Ramsay stormed out of the kitchen.

-Want a taste of sublime cuisine made by a Michelin star chef?
+Want a taste of cuisine from a fmaous Michelin star chef?
 Discover our unique selection of Michelin star foodie experiences.